anthonymetzler/portfolio/README.md

-This is personal resume website ([ametzler.com](http://ametzler.com)).
-The application is written in React, which utilizes a JSON resume and Material-UI components.
-When deployed the site is hosted on GitHub pages.
+This is a personal resume website ([ametzler.com](http://ametzler.com)).
+The application is written in ReactJS utilizing Material-UI components, which renders a JSON formatted resume.
+The site build is hosted on GitHub Pages within the docs directory.